-Before you test out email pop-ups on your own website, let’s go over some best practices:
+Before you test email pop-ups on your website, let’s go over some best practices:

-- Give it time: It’s best to keep your email pop-ups time-sensitive so you don’t run the risk of turning off your audience member.
-When they land on your website, they want to have time to scroll through your content and interact with your design.
-If they are greeted by an immediate email pop-up form, they haven’t built enough trust with you to sign up with their email address.
-You can easily adjust the time settings for your email pop-up form and test it to make sure you find the optimal amount of time.
+- Give it time: Keep your email pop-ups time-sensitive to avoid turning off your audience.
+When they land on your website, they want to scroll through your content and interact with your design.
+If they are greeted by an immediate email pop-up form, you didn’t give them enough time to trust you with their email address.
+You can easily adjust the time settings for your email pop-up form and test it to find the optimal time for delivery.

-- Add context: You want to make sure your headline and description copy is written in a way that fully explains what your audience is signing up for.
-You can set expectations by letting them know what they will be receiving.
-This will help your audience feel more comfortable giving you their email address.
-Clear, direct language is always best!
+- Add context: Clear, direct language is always best!
+Make sure your headline and description copy fully explain what your audience is signing up for.
+Set expectations by letting them know what they will receive.
+Your audience will feel more comfortable giving you their email address.

 - Keep it focused: Are you tempted to give your audience multiple offers?
 While it may seem like a good idea at the moment, remember to keep your email pop-up focused on one main CTA.

 - Match the branding: Does your email pop-up design match your visual branding guidelines?
-Is your copy written in a way that fits with your brand voice?
+Does your copywriting fit with your brand voice?
 Make sure your email pop-up seamlessly integrates with the rest of your website content and design.

-- Highlight your personality: Your email pop-ups are a great place to add humor, pop culture references, catch phrases, or other words that fit your brand voice.
-Just make sure your humor doesn’t feel forced and the clarity of your messaging is still intact.
+- Highlight your personality: Your email pop-ups are a great place to add humor, pop culture references, catchphrases, or other words that fit your brand voice.
+Just make sure that your message is clear and humor doesn’t feel forced.

-If you’re feeling excited about testing out email pop-ups for your list building strategy, you’re probably starting to wonder what kind of pop-up you should start with.
+If you’re excited about testing email pop-ups for your email list building strategy, you’re probably wondering what kind of pop-up you should start with.

-You may also notice that some email pop-ups will cause the website background to darken.
-This is so the visitor can focus on the pop-up offer rather than be distracted by the website page.
+You may have noticed that some email pop-ups cause website backgrounds to darken.
+This is so the visitor can focus on the pop-up offer, without being distracted by the website page.

-While the standard email pop-up form stays front-and-center, there are a few other places you can place an email pop-up form.
-One place is at the bottom of your website page.
+While the standard email pop-up form stays front-and-center, there are a few other places you can place an email pop-up form, like the bottom of your website page.

-As a visitor scrolls through your page, it will activate the sliding email pop-up form.
-You can also include an exit button for visitors who aren’t interested in signing up to create a seamless user experience, just like Aerie in this example.
+As a visitor scrolls through your page, the sliding email pop-up form will activate.
+You can include an exit button for visitors who aren’t interested in signing up, so they still have a seamless user experience, just like Aerie in this example.

 Another option is to create an email pop-up form that slides from the top as a visitor scrolls past the header on your website.
 Jeff Bullas, a popular internet marketing blogger, does this to build his email list with an ebook lead magnet.

 Want to save on space?
-You can include an email pop-up form that slides in from the left or right side when activated by the visitor’s scroll.
-The sliding motion will guide your eye to the email incentive offer.
+Use an email pop-up form that slides in from the left or right side when activated by the visitor’s scroll.
+The sliding motion will guide their eye to the email incentive offer.

 This works well when you are creating long-form blog content and want to keep your audience’s attention as they read through your article.
 You can follow this example from Hubspot to see what we mean.

 The last option is to create an exit pop-up form that shows up on your audience’s screen when they are just about to leave your website.
-Triggered by your audience’s moving cursor, an exit pop-up will give your audience a limited time offer or remind them of the lead magnet they can sign up for before they leave, like this example from Betty Means Business.
+Triggered by your audience’s moving cursor, an exit pop-up will give your audience a limited time offer or remind them of the lead magnet they can sign up for before they leave.
+Check out this example from Betty Means Business.

-Once you’re ready to create email pop-ups, you’ll want to test different variations to make sure you find the best performing version.
+Once you’re ready to create email pop-ups, test different variations to find the best performing version.
 Here’s what you should know about A/B testing your email sign-up forms.

 Test your email sign-up forms

-In order to increase your email sign ups, you’ll need to test your email opt-in form.
+You may be tempted to think your form is fine as it is, but to increase your email sign-ups, you’ll need to test your email opt-in form.

 Sometimes a few strategic tweaks make all the difference when you measure the performance of your email sign-up forms.